mono/mono/sdks/ios/README.md

 option.
 It also requires the device and the host to be on the same network.
 * Have the app listen on a port, and have the test harness connect to it using `libimobiledevice`, i.e. https://github.com/rsms/peertalk.
-* Use a publish-subscribe pattern by uploading test results to some cloud service.
-This only requires internet access on the device.
+* Use a publish-subscribe pattern by uploading test results to some cloud service like Azure EventHub.
+This only requires client side internet access on the device and the test harness.